Get

 Using HEPA Air Filters

 HEPA air filters are great at removing allergens from the air.
-They can remove up to 99.7% of particles from the air, including dander, so you can reap the benefits by placing air filters in every room.
+They can remove up to 99.7% of particles, including dander, so you can reap the benefits by placing HEPA air purifiers around your home and changing the AC filters monthly.
 You should also pick up a good vacuum cleaner with a HEPA filter.

 Cleaning Frequently

 This is where your HEPA vacuum will come in handy.
-Part of living with a dog when you have allergies includes doing a great deal of cleaning.
-When shopping for a vacuum, aim for one that has a HEPA filter and is advertised for use with pets.
+Living with a dog when you have allergies includes doing a great deal of cleaning.
+When shopping for a vacuum, aim for one with a HEPA filter designed to remove pet hair.

-Also, dust with a damp cloth on every surface, which also includes the walls.
-The more cleaning you do, the fewer allergens there will be in your environment.
+Also, dust with a damp cloth on every surface, including the walls.
+The more cleaning you do, the fewer allergens will be in your environment.

 Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray